 Children's Water Festivals

-Maine fourth, fifth and sixth grade students and their teachers from schools across the state have the opportunity to participate in a day of fun and interactive learning about clean water, wetland ecosystems and the importance of stewarding Maine’s most rapidly renewable resource at a Children's Water Festival.
+Maine fifth and sixth grade students and their teachers from schools across the state have the opportunity to participate in a day of fun and interactive experience at a Children's Water Festival.
+Students learn about clean water, wetland ecosystems and the importance of stewarding Maine’s most rapidly renewable resource.
 Festivals are held in Southern Maine every May and in Northern Maine during October in even numbered years.

 Contact: Beth Chase (207) 592-6157